 Backyard (or rooftop) barbeque: Think about grilled chicken, salmon and fresh bright veggies like asparagus or cabbage.

 At Home Netflix and Chill: Order in some sushi from your favourite local joint or mix up a light summer salad with berries, nuts and goat cheese.

-And a little tip from a planner: If you’re planning a summer work event or a wedding, guaranteed your guests will be floored with a charcuterie board or light tapas and rosé pairing.
+And a little tip from an event planner in Vancouver: If you’re planning a summer work event or a wedding, guaranteed your guests will be floored with a charcuterie board or light tapas and rosé pairing.
 Trust me.

 Cheers friends, and see you in the rosé aisle!